-I personally struggled with this question throughout my time as a grad student.
+I really struggled with this question throughout my time as a grad student.
 I’d find the question bubbling up inside me every time I stayed late to finish experiments, when I couldn’t get consistent results, and as I plowed through seemingly endless literature.

 In retrospect, I had a killer case of imposter syndrome.
-This, combined with a new marriage, rising uncertainty about maintaining work–life balance, and mounting pressure to publish resulted in my decision to take a master’s degree as a fifth-year Ph.D. candidate.
+This, combined with a new marriage, rising uncertainty about maintaining work–life balance, and mounting pressure to publish, resulted in my decision to take a Master’s degree as a fifth-year PhD candidate.

-Think of how many smart people you know—do all of them have a PhD?
+Think of how many smart people you know—do they all have PhDs?
 Of course not!
 You can still be a scientist (and a good one, at that!) even if you don’t get a terminal degree.

-Step 2: Get as Many Outsider’s Perspectives as You Can
+Step 2: Get as Many Outsiders’ Perspectives as You Can

 When considering my exit, I spoke frankly with my family, friends, and counselors about the possibility of leaving.
 They gave me great advice and ideas for exiting gracefully, including ideas for having difficult conversations and navigating the job market.

 Tread lightly when you speak to program administrators, your committee, or your advisor about leaving grad school.
 While they can provide further support or even solutions to grad school woes, they may also unintentionally sway your decision.

-I spoke with my advisor about what I needed to be successful in the lab and what resources I was lacking.
+I spoke with my advisor about what I needed to do to be successful in the lab and what resources I was lacking.
 When I ended up taking a job and leaving the lab, it wasn’t a huge surprise.

 Step 3: Keep as Many Doors Open as You Can Throughout the Process!